Simple-Robotics/proxsuite/README.md

 #### Testing

-To test the whole framework, you can activate the build of the unit tests by activating the cmake option `BUILD_TESTING=ON`.
+To test the whole framework, you need installing first [Matio](https://github.com/ami-iit/matio-cpp) (for reading .mat files in C++).
+You can then activate the build of the unit tests by activating the cmake option `BUILD_TESTING=ON`.